debiki/talkyard/docs/naming-notes.md

 the real Talkyard code — instead, it tests the test code.
 (There's no `tttt`)

+### People

+A "Participant" is anyone with an account at the relevant Talkyard site, that is: guests (anonymous users), groups, users incl bots.
+A "member" is a group or a user (but not a guest — they don't have real accounts).

+"Participant" is abbreviated by "Pat".
+(Not "pp" or "pps" — should change all "pp" to "pat".)
+For example, `pats_t` is the database table with all users, groups, guests  (well, will be — as of today that table is named `users3`).

 ### Categories

 Each forum:

-Root category —> Main categories —> Sub categories —> (Sub sub categories? or not?)
+Root category —> Base categories —> Sub categories —> Sub sub categories.

-A main category is called "Main", not "Top", because "top" could be incorrectly interpreted as "popular".
+A base category is called "Base", not "Top", because "top" could be incorrectly interpreted as "popular".
+And not "Main" because that sounds like one primary thing among a group of peers.

 Root categories are Talkyard internal things — end users never see them;
 they never see the phrase "Root category".